Fort Nogent as it is now and where I enlisted in 1982

 In retrospect, I should have just reported to the guardhouse and volunteered to lock myself up rather than trying to make a situation where you can’t win work.

 At the same time, there was also an episode that nearly resulted in the ending of a friend’s life.
-This was due to the actions and then subsequent inactions of the officers of his company
+This was due to the actions and then subsequent inactions of the officers of his company.

 Micheal had done one or two many ‘problems’ for his company to tolerate, and the third company Corporals and Sargents had landed one or two many blows as he had left to go to jail for him to remember them with any fondness.

 When he came out of jail and at the end of a long day I went find him.
 I walked across our parade square to his new block in the CES.
 He had been transferred there by the Colonel who had an idea of what was happening in the 3rd and thought that the CES with its more relaxed way of life would be better for him than one of the fighting companies.
+Where the strength of your arm counted more than your brain.

 As I got up to leave I said to Fabio to make sure he is there in the morning.
 And motioned to the open windows and the ease with which a person could just walk out to their death.
 He nodded and I knew I could trust him with Micheals life.

-Micheal didn’t kill himself.
-But, I carried that anger for a long time after I left the Legion.
+Michael survived the night but I carried that anger for a long time after I left the Legion.

 After this event, I decided that the Legion and in particular the officer class of the Legion had broken any bonds of loyalty I had and I ‘wasn’t going to do this shit anymore.’